arvidsson-kaller/LiUtils/README.md

 # TDDD27_2024_LiUtils

 ## Disclaimer
-We will do a lot of scraping of public data from LiU and assosiated resourses.
+We will do a lot of scraping of public data from LiU and associated resources.
-To avoid introducing any signifcant load on LiU resourses, we will do a lot of caching of this data.
+To avoid introducing any significant load on LiU resources, we will do a lot of caching of this data.

 ## Features